alastairgarner/Masters_Thesis/thesis.md

 A more recent study employed calcium imaging to measure the activation of somatic muscles during both forward and reverse crawls [@Zarin2019a].
 Interestingly, this allowed them to recognise that the functional grouping of muscles between these two behaviours differed.
 As such, there must be some degree of unique premotor circuitry which is specifically recruited for either behavioural mode [@Zarin2019a].

-No studies as of yet have addressed which cohorts of muscles are active during, or necessary for, nocifensive C-bend or rolling behaviour.
+No studies as of yet have addressed which cohorts of muscles are active during, or necessary for, nocifensive C-bending or rolling behaviour.
 However, it seems likely that functionally grouped muscles would be different between basal locomotion and these escape behaviours, given the direction of escape is perpendicular to the direction of forward crawling.
 As such, it will be interesting to determine which premotor neurons are responsible for motor cohort recruitment and whether these premotor neurons are uniquely implicated in the performance of escape behaviours.